MatthieuBruh/StockManager/README.md

 <a name="properties-file"></a>
 ### 3.2 Create the properties file
-The Spring application requires you to provide information about the used profile, the database connection, the CORS properties, and the JWT properties.
+The Spring application requires you to provide information about the profile, the database connection, the CORS properties, and the JWT properties.
 This file should be located in the `PATH/TO/PROPERTIES/FILE` specified in the previous step.

 Below is an **example** of a properties file: